Adolescent DBT Therapy

 - DBT Consultation to the therapist- Parent Group

-The skills training group is approximately 6 months long.
+The multi-family skills training group is approximately 6 months long.
 The groups meet for 1.5 hours once a week.
 Skills training groups are semi-open with admission occurring at the beginning of each skills unit.
 The skills group consists of 5 sets of behavioral skills.
+Parents/Caregivers are required to participate in the multi-family skills group with their teen.

 - Core Mindfulness (this is a two week unit that is repeated at the beginning of each of the other 3 units.)